-The Modern Foreign Languages department aims to provide a rich and diverse learning experience for all students, combining sound grammatical knowledge with increased cultural awareness and encouraging creativity and independence.
-The department is strongly committed to making the study of a foreign language a rewarding experience for the entire ability range, so that each student will be able to achieve his/her potential.
-We aim to deliver courses which offer students a realistic opportunity to be successful at the highest possible level, thus providing a platform for further study.
-In an increasingly competitive and challenging global marketplace the ability to speak a Modern Foreign Language is not only desirable, it can be the pathway to career enhancement.
-In the Modern Foreign Languages Department we believe that learning a language will take you on a journey of enrichment that can endure for a lifetime, whether socially or in a business context, educationally or for enhancing personal growth from global travel, and we aim to instill this belief in our students.
-We strongly advocate the learning of languages through authentic use and experience, using the target language for a real purpose within the classroom.
-Students are challenged to extend their range of structures and vocabulary as appropriate to their age, ability and language learning experience.
+The modern foreign languages (MFL) department aims to provide a rich and diverse learning experience for all students, combining sound grammatical knowledge with increased cultural awareness and encouraging creativity, resilience and independence.
+The values and ethos of our Christian community lie at the very heart of foreign language learning; we prepare our MFL students to be responsible global citizens of the future who flourish bravely and faithfully.
+The department is strongly committed to making the study of a modern foreign language a rewarding experience for the entire ability range, so that each student will be able to achieve their potential.
+We deliver courses which offer students a realistic opportunity to be successful at the highest possible level, thus providing a platform for further study - in an increasingly competitive and challenging global marketplace the ability to speak a modern foreign language is not only desirable, it can pave the way to career enhancement.

 In Year 8, all students continue to study German, with students in the top third of the year group based on year 7 assessments (approx. 64 students) taking on French as a second foreign language.
 Year 8 beginners French is delivered through 3 modules of study with a strong focus on grammar and phonics.

 Towards the end of Year 8, students choose their options.
 Approximately 65% continue with German as a compulsory GCSE subject in Year 9.
 Those students with clear linguistic ability are offered the opportunity to continue with French as a second foreign language.